 Selected Articles: Peace, antiwar, global

 2022 “Olympia’s Hidden Histories” self-guided walking tours of downtown Olympia, by students in the Evergreen program “American Frontiers: Homelands and Borderlands.”
 The ArcGIS StoryMaps walking tours tell the stories of how Indigenous and immigrant communities (and salmon and oysters) were historically displaced, and how those communities and ecosystems are being revitalized.
+Presentation.

 2021 Removing Barriers: Restoring Salmon Watersheds through Tribal Alliances (132-page online book on dam, dike, and culvert removal in Northwest watersheds, with original artwork and maps by Evergreen students in Conceptualizing Place class.
 Edited by faculty Zoltán Grossman and Alexander McCarty).

 2021 The Resilience Doctrine: A Primer on Disaster Collectivism in the Climate and Pandemic Crises (Counterpunch 4-part series, Feb.
 2021).

 2019 “Basewatch” website, by students in the Evergreen program “A People’s Geography of American Empire”, on the military bases of western Washington, including Joint Base Lewis-McChord (largest base on the West Coast), Naval Base Kitsap (largest concentration of nuclear weapons on the planet), and Naval Air Station Whidbey Island.

 2017 Unlikely Alliances: Native Nations and White Communities Join to Defend Rural Lands, by Zoltán Grossman; Foreword by Winona LaDuke (Seattle: University of Washington Press / Indigenous Confluences series).
 Awarded Finalist Status for the 2017-2018 Malott Prize for Recording Community Activism of the Langum Charitable Trust, 2018.